Biotech Place

 Mechanical: Kibart, Inc.

 A $100 million renovation project.
-The ground floor has a 7,500 square foot four-storey atrium space, a cafe, 120-seat auditorium and a bank branch for Allegacy Federal Credit Union.
+The ground floor has a 7,500 square foot four-storey atrium with a large video screen, used as part of the building's conference center; Café Brioche Dorée; a 120-seat auditorium that is also part of the conference center; and a bank branch for Allegacy Federal Credit Union.

-Developed after World War I by the Libbey Owens Glass Company as an experiment in building a German style glass building in the United States, the glass cracked soon after construction.
+Developed by the Libbey Owens Glass Company as an experiment in building a German style glass block building in the United States, the glass cracked soon after construction.
 James T. Solomon devised a solution to the problem.
+The building has tall floors, around 15 feet or more in height.
 This is one of the most unusual buildings in downtown Winston-Salem.
 It is clad in 65,869 original glass blocks, measuring 8” long, 5” high and 4” thick, and once featured rooftop parking on the north wing of the building.
-The rooftop parking was replaced with solar panels and a skylight.
+The rooftop parking was replaced with a skylight over the atrium.

 |